Home/Compare/Answered vs Upsolve: Different Tools for Different Problems

 At a glance

 Upsolve and Answered are tools built for two different problems.
 Upsolve, a 501(c)(3) nonprofit founded in 2016, helps users file Chapter 7 bankruptcy for free.
-Answered, founded in 2024, helps users defend the specific debt-collection lawsuit filed against them, in 18 states, for $99.
+Answered, founded in 2026, helps users defend specific debt-collection lawsuits when the saved case passes the readiness check, with 31 registry states have documented template/workflow QA in Answered's coverage registry.
+That means template, workflow, or document-automation provenance for the stated public self-help scope; it does not mean an attorney reviews an individual user case, provides legal advice, or forms an attorney-client relationship.
+States marked internal-only or court-track-limited must be described with their exact support scope..
+The single offer is the Full Defense Packet - $99: the court-ready Answer, full proof-issue report, filing and service checklists, and workspace tools in one unlock.
 Neither is a substitute for the other.
 The comparison below is sourced from each organization's published materials, the federal bankruptcy court rules, the Upsolve v.
 James docket (S.D.N.Y.
 22-cv-1345; Second Circuit opinion Sept 9, 2025; SCOTUS petition 25A381), and third-party reporting.

 Upsolve and Answered solve different problems